WinsDominoes/AnarchyEssentialsRewritten/README.md

 # AnarchyEssentialsRewritten
 A simple plugin for anarchy servers.
-Warning, there might be bad languages in the configuration file so please beware.
+Warning, there might be bad languages in the default configuration file so please beware.

 ## About
 This plugin was originally coded by Me, but I decided to rewrite all of it and add configuration and other features.